Gift Card

 txHash: utxo.txHash,

-outputIndex: utxo.outputIndex,
+outputIndex: utxo.outputIndex

 };

-const contracts = applyParams(
+const contracts = applyParams(tokenName, outputReference, data.validator);

 <div>

-<h3 class="mt-4 mb-2">Redeem</h3>
+<h3 class="mt-4 mb-2">New Gift Card</h3>

 <pre class="bg-gray-200 p-2 rounded overflow-x-scroll">